 Professor Davis has created the field’s most impactful conceptual frameworks and has written significant works on the challenges and successful strategies of family enterprises.
 In 1978, with HBS Professor Renato Tagiuri (now deceased), he co-created the Three-Circle Model of the Family Business System, which is the fundamental paradigm in the family business field.
 He developed the Family Enterprise framework to help families map their collection of meaningful activities and assets that unite and define them, and the Family Enterprise Sustainability framework which distills the three essential ingredients needed for the successful longevity of a family enterprise.
 He is co-author of the book, Generation to Generation: Life Cycles of the Family Business, a preeminent work in the field.
 He has published an extensive body of educational materials—case studies, technical notes, and diagnostic worksheets—that are used by graduate schools of business across the globe.
-He is author of the book Enduring Advantage and co-author of the book Next Generation Success.
+He is author of the book Enduring Advantage and co-author of the book Next Generation Success and Looking into the Future of Business Families.
 His theories and observations are regularly cited in the media by publications such as the Wall Street Journal, New York Times, Financial Times, Economist, Bloomberg, Bloomberg Television, Forbes, Fortune, Exame (Brazil), and several other publications and media outlets.

 Professor Davis delivers keynote addresses at conferences and teaches in workshops around the world for organizations and enterprising families.
 He speaks at events for the World Economic Forum, Harvard Business Review, YPO and WPO, Family Business Network, Business Families Foundation, Family Firm Institute, HSM (Brazil), Cambridge Institute for Family Enterprise, as well as for universities, global and boutique financial institutions, private member networks, and individual families and companies.